wogsland/GiftBox/README.md

 ## <a name="composer"></a>Composer

-[Composer](https://getcomposer.org/) is the PHP package manager used to bring in 3rd party code.
+[Composer](https://getcomposer.org/) is the PHP package manager used to bring in 3rd party PHP code.
 Once you have it in installed, cd to the project directory and run

     composer install
     composer update

 which will create everything you need in the untracked vendor directory.

+## <a name="bower"></a>Bower

+[Bower](http://bower.io/) is a package manager used to bring in Polymer components.
+Once you have it in installed, cd to the project directory and run

+    bower install

+which will create everything you need in the untracked components directory.

 ## <a name="branching"></a>Branching Strategy